-A portable fuel tank includes parts as follows:
+If your model includes a portable fuel tank, its parts are as follows:

 - 1. Fuel tank cap - 2.
 Fuel joint

 - 3. Air vent screw - 4.
 Fuel gauge

 The fuel tank supplied with this engine could only be used as supply of fuel for its running and must not be as a fuel storage container.